Costs keep going up and up, but there are still things you can do to protect your wallet. Here are 10 ways to save money on your healthcare.

 Some health plans only cover services where they have discount contracts with providers.
 These providers form a ‘network.”

 Service provided outside your health plan’s network not be covered or require a higher out-of-pocket expense.
-This expense may even apply to urgent or emergent services.

 Know your network.
 Then, use network providers as much as you are able.